winfeigle/phase-3-sql-writing-database-commands-to-a-file/README.md

 );
 ```

-**Remember to exit out of the `sqlite3` prompt with `.quit`.**
+Now, exit out of the `sqlite3` prompt with `.quit`.

 ### Operating on our Database from the Text Editor

-To carry out any subsequent actions on this database &mdash; adding a column to the
+To carry out any subsequent actions on this database &mdash; adding a column to
-cats table, dropping that table, creating a new table &mdash; we can create new `.sql`
+the cats table, dropping that table, creating a new table &mdash; we can create
-files in the text editor and execute them in the same way as above.
-Let's give
+new `.sql` files in the text editor and execute them in the same way as above.
-it a shot.
+Let's give it a shot.

-1 .
-To add a column to our cats table:
+To add a column to our cats table, first, create a file named

-Create a file named `02_add_column_to_cats.sql` and fill it out with:
+`02_add_column_to_cats.sql` and fill it out with:

 ```sql
 ALTER TABLE cats ADD COLUMN breed TEXT;